Department of Justice is now the Department of Communities and Justice. Find out more >

 Instructions: Instructions for filling out an affidavit of service.

-If you have issued a subpoena to produce you will need to go to court on the 'return of subpoena date'.
+If you have issued a subpoena to produce you may need to go to court on the 'return of subpoena date'.
 This is the date the court told the person or organisation in the subpoena to bring the documents to court.
 The documents can also be posted to the court but they have to arrive by the return of subpoena date.

 The return of subpoena date is written on the subpoena by the court.